stoerr/AIGenPipeline/specifications/ReplacementInFiles.md

 The AIGenVersion tag, prompt and generated text can be in one comment block at the start, and the rest of the file the generated text.
 Perhaps we can have several generated parts with -wp?
 One problem: reformatting with the IDE shouldn't destroy anything.

-Basic idea: we put something into a file that says "insert here the output that is generated the following prompt based on the following files."

 Idea: